 Why worry about carbon monoxide and big storms?

-During every big winter storm, we will hear about families being injured or killed by carbon monoxide.
+During every big storm, we will hear about families being injured or killed by carbon monoxide.
 This poisoning is preventable.

 We worry about GENERATORS during big storms.
 When people lose power, they start up their generators.
 People even use GAS STOVES inside when they’re cold.
 Both generators and gas stoves produce significant quantities of carbon monoxide.

 We also regularly hear about cases in which someone is poisoned by carbon monoxide while sitting in a running car with a BLOCKED TAIL PIPE.
-When the tail pipe is blocked with snow, carbon monoxide backs up into the passenger compartment.
+When the tail pipe is blocked with snow or mud, carbon monoxide backs up into the passenger compartment.
 Unfortunately, children have been killed this way (keeping warm while mom or dad shovels snow).
 This happens FAST!
 In one experiment, dangerous levels of carbon monoxide accumulated inside the passenger compartment after less than 2 minutes of running the engine with a clogged tail pipe.

 How can I keep my family safe?